hapax/hapax.github.io/assets/giant-ants.md

 ### The jelly cube monster

-To start with, let's imagine a strange organism which looks like a cube.
+To start with, let's imagine a strange organism which looks like a cube, which we'll call the cube monster.
-The *scale* of this cube-shaped creature is anything we can conveniently measure with a ruler, say the side length, which I'll call $L$.
+The *scale* of the cube monster is anything we can conveniently measure with a ruler, say the side length, which I'll call $L$.
-To *change the scale* of the cube (to "scale up" or "scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube.
+To *change the scale* of the cube monster (to "scale up" or "scale down") means to change its side length but keep the shape and proportions fixed; the cube remains a cube.

-Different properties of the cube will vary in different ways as we vary the size.
+Different properties of the cube monster will vary in different ways as we vary uts size.
-For instance, the volume of the cube is the product of the length, the width and the height, just like any box.
+For instance, the volume is the product of the length, the width and the height, just like any box.
 But since length, width and height are all equal for a cube, the volume is just